Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions

 \section{Abstract}

 Building on the first-ever application of neural networks in TMD phenomenology—{\it Extraction of the Sivers function with deep neural networks}—we now present a momentum-space, physics-informed deep-learning framework for the direct extraction of unpolarized transverse-momentum–dependent parton distributions (TMDs) from fixed-target Drell–Yan data (E288, E605).
 Rather than transforming to impact‑parameter space, we remain in $k_\perp$ and embed a normalized integrand $s(x,k_\perp;Q)$ whose auto‑convolution produces the observed $q_T$ spectra.
+We introduce two phenomenological objects in this data-driven approach: the \textit{transverse structure kernel} $S(q_T,x_1,x_2;Q)$ and the \textit{intrinsic-transverse-momentum profile} $s(x,k_\perp;Q)$.
 The extraction proceeds in two steps. \emph{Stage I} learns the structure kernel $S(q_T,x_1,x_2;Q_M)$ by regressing the cross‑section with known kinematic prefactors and charge‑weighted PDF combinations factored out; experimental and PDF uncertainties are propagated with Monte Carlo replicas. \emph{Stage II} reconstructs $s(x,k_\perp;Q)$ with an end‑to‑end differentiable $k_\perp$ quadrature layer.
-Applied to Fermilab cross-section data from experiments E288 and E605, the method reproduces the measured $q_T$ spectra across $Q_M$ and yields $x$‑ and $Q$‑dependent TMDs that broaden with $Q$, with uncertainty bands that consistently propagate experimental, PDF, algorithmic and methodological components.
+Applied to Fermilab cross-section data from experiments E288 and E605, the method reproduces the measured $q_T$ spectra across the $Q_M$ bins and yields $x$‑ and $Q$‑dependent TMDs that broaden with $Q$, with uncertainty bands that consistently propagate experimental, PDF, algorithmic and methodological components.
 The approach is minimally biased (no factorized \textit{Ansätze} and no $b_T$ transform) and provides a transferable template for polarized TMDs and related QCD inverse problems.